CosineGaming/sfg/README.md

 `rsfg` is included in this repository for now because it is the only known implementation of `sfg`.
 The crate root is the `rsfg/` directory.

-Note that this application is **theoretical**, work has not yet begun.
+Note that this application is mostly theoretical, so far supporting not much more than "hello world".

 rvmfg reference
 ---------------